-5. Every worker shall be paid in respect of each public holiday for the number of hours worked (exclusive of overtime) which he/she would normally have worked on that day had it not been a public holiday.

-Provided that this paragraph does not apply to any worker unless-
+5. Every worker shall be paid in respect of each public holiday for the number of hours worked (exclusive of overtime) which he or she would normally have worked on that day had it not been a public holiday, provided that this regulation does not apply to any worker unless-

-- (a) the worker worked for the employer throughout the last working day preceding the public holiday; and - (b) the worker presents himself or herself for employment on the first working day after such public holiday.

-And provided further that sub-paragraphs (a) and (b) shall be deemed to have been complied with where the worker is excused from presenting himself/herself for employment by his/her employer or is prevented from presenting himself/herself for employment by illness or injury covered by a medical certificate or is prevented from presenting himself/herself for employment by any other reason which the employer considers satisfactory.
+(a) the worker worked for the employer throughout the last working day preceding the public holiday; and and provided further that paragraphs (a) and (b) shall be deemed to have been complied with where the worker is excused from presenting himself or herself for employment by his or her employer or is prevented from presenting himself or herself for employment by illness or injury covered by a medical certificate or is prevented from presenting himself or herself for employment by any other reason which the employer considers satisfactory.